 Twenty Six: Minimum Rent

 Some buildings charge a minimum rent – often $25 or $50.
-Even if you have no income, you may still be charged a minimum, or it may be deducted from your utility allowance.
+Even if you have no income, you may still be charged a minimum.
 In some cases, you can request a hardship exemption: Letter Requesting No Minimum Rent

 Special Rules for Assets